minprog/prog-project/10 Schedule/20 Week 2/10 Week 1.md

 ### Presenting

-You are to present your progress on Friday, thereby using the materials and beta version you have created.
+You are to present your progress on Friday, thereby using the materials and alpha version you have created.
 To make your fellow students and your mentor fully understand what you will be building, prepare a very short demo of the different mockup screens.
 Then, show how the application will be built technically.